 A full frame-off restoration was undertaken (started in the early 1990’s).
 The Camaro was restored back to its 1968 livery, including its 1968-spec D80 front spoiler.

-The engine included an exceptionally rare cowl plenum induction system that forced air to two correct Holley list 4295 4-barrel carburetors through an early 1968-spec Winter cross ram intake.
+So, back in 1968, the newly rebuilt engine included an exceptionally rare cowl plenum induction system that forced air to two correct Holley list 4295 4-barrel carburetors through an early 1968-spec Winter cross ram intake.
 The engine had its correct double hump heads and an authentic set of Stahl headers.
 The period correct engine bay was then highlighted by Gary Morgan’s signature when he came to see the car and authenticate it.

 The original, 1967, RPO Z-28 specification included Chevrolet’s optional F41 suspension, J52 front disc brakes, heavy duty J65 metallic rear drum linings, and a close ratio Muncie M22 4-speed with an 11 inch clutch.
 The cars also came with 15” Corvette wheels with wider 7.75 tires.

 Motorsports Market Note: In 1968, two new “Service Options” were available.
 These you could purchase at the dealer’s parts counter and install yourself.
 These included a four wheel disc brake package, and the dual four barrel intake.
 The Morgan car has both of these.

 The Z/28 had its correct 12 bolt Posi-traction rear end with original leaf rear springs.
 The disc brakes were power assisted.
 The car came equipped with a heavy duty front sway bar, upfitted traction bars, and an upfitted panhard bar.

 The interior had a full roll cage.
 Also included was an oil accumulator for the wet sump oil system and a Hurst T-handle shifter.
 The radio and heater delete dash panel had a second Gary Morgan autograph.